xinyu-dev/NeMo-Skills/docs/basics/code-packaging.md

     (as well as all jsonl files from `nemo_skills/dataset`).
     Any non-tracked files will not be automatically available inside the container or uploaded to slurm.

-    When packaging `nemo_skills` form its installed location (which might not be a git repository), we will upload **all** the files inside `nemo_skills` subfolder.
-Make sure you do not store any heavy files there to avoid uploading large files on the cluster with each experiment!
+    When packaging `nemo_skills` from its installed location (which might not be a git repository), we will upload **all** the files inside `nemo_skills` subfolder.
+Make sure you do not store any large files there to avoid uploading them on the cluster with each experiment!

+!!! note

+    When you run commands from a git repo with uncommitted changes, NeMo-Run throws the following error
+    ```
+    RuntimeError: Your repo has uncommitted changes.
+Please commit your changes or set check_uncommitted_changes to False to proceed with packaging.
+    ```
+    This error can be avoided by either taking care of the uncommitted changes (via commit/revert), or setting the environment variable:
+    ```bash
+    export NEMO_SKILLS_DISABLE_UNCOMMITTED_CHANGES_CHECK=1
+    ```
+    In all cases, uncommitted code will not be used.

 Finally, it's important to keep in mind that whenever you submit a new experiment, NeMo-Run will create a copy of your code package both locally (inside `~/.nemo_run`) and on cluster (inside `ssh_tunnel/job_dir` path in your cluster config).